 On 1 October 2018, Treasury released draft legislation proposing to implement its 2018-19 Federal Budget measures to modernise business registers and introduce Director Identification Numbers (DIN).
-SUBMISSIONS are due by 26 October 2018.
+SUBMISSIONS were due by 26 October 2018 (and are now closed).

 The legislative package, includes:

-- A new Bill: the draft Commonwealth Registers Bill 2018 (Bill 1) – which establishes a statutory regime by which Commonwealth agencies may delegate their registry functions to a specified Commonwealth agency.
+- The draft Commonwealth Registers Bill 2018 (Bill 1) – which establishes a statutory regime by which Commonwealth agencies may delegate their registry functions to a specified Commonwealth agency.

-- A suite of enabling amendments, initially for 34 registers currently kept by ASIC and the Australian Business Register, which is currently kept by the Commissioner of Taxation.
+- The draft Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2018 (Bill 2) – containing a suite of enabling amendments, initially for 34 registers currently kept by ASIC and the Australian Business Register, which is currently kept by the Commissioner of Taxation.
 The amendments proposed by the Government will allow ASIC’s registry functions to be shifted to the Australian Business Registrar (within the ATO).
-These changes are in the draft Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2018 (Bill 2).
-The DIN proposals are also in this Bill.
+The DIN proposals are also in this draft Bill.

 The new Registry Regime

 The new law facilitates a modern government registry regime that is flexible, technology neutral and governance neutral.
 The regime initially applies to the business registers administered by ASIC and the Australian Business Register.
 Additional government registers may be brought into the regime by future legislative reforms.

 Under the new regime the Minister appoints an existing Commonwealth body to be the registrar.
 Different registrars can be appointed for different functions or powers of the registrar.